ikhvorost/M3U8Decoder/README.md

 ## Predefined types

-There are a list of predifined sctructs with `snakeCase` key coding strategy for all medata tags and attributes from of [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) document that can be used to decode playlists.
+There are a list of default predifined sctructs (with `snakeCase` key coding strategy) for all medata tags and attributes from of [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) document that can be used to decode playlists.

 Type | Tag/Attribute | Description
 -- | -- | --